-These terms of reference address audit requirement for the audit of financial statements of a) Fraud and Corruption:

-CHILD AFRICA covering period 1ST January to 31st December 2014.
+These terms of reference address audit requirement for the audit of financial statements of CHILD AFRICA covering period 1st January to 31st December 2015.

 The audits should be carried out in accordance with International Standards of Auditing (ISA), ISSAIs (International Standards of Supreme Audit institutions) issued by INTOSAI and International Financial Reporting Standard (IFRS).
 In complying with International Standards on Auditing, the auditor is expected to pay particular attention to the following matters: